AlaskaAirlines/auro/src/TECH_DETAILS.md

 ## Component Demo

 For the purpose of demonstrating an element or component the demo requires all the same dependencies that other projects do.
-This includes Design Tokens, OWCSS breakpoints; fonts; normalize; baseline and utility classes.
+This includes Design Tokens, WCSS breakpoints; fonts; normalize; baseline and utility classes.

 Having these resources as dependencies allows for independent development and release cycles between dependencies and individual components.